$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: A theorem restricting Kronholm shifts

-\begin{warning} To avoid confusion, we call the reader's attention to the fact that there are two distinct orderings in the following theorem -- a partial ordering corresponding to a hierarchical cell structure, and the lexicographic order on bidegrees. \end{warning}
+To avoid confusion, we call the reader's attention to the fact that there are two distinct orderings in the following theorem -- a partial ordering corresponding to a hierarchical cell structure, and the lexicographic order on bidegrees.

+We now state the theorem we will use in Section \ref{knone} to rule out Kronholm shifts.

-\begin{thm} Let $X'$ be an equivariant space with representation cell structure.
-Suppose that a cell $e_\beta\simeq e^{p,q}$ whose bidegree $(p,q)$ is lexicographically after all the cells of $X'$ is attached to $X'$ to make a space $X$ with a hierarchical representation-cell structure.
+\begin{thm} Let $X'$ be an equivariant space with a finite hierarchical representation cell structure.
+Suppose that $X$ is obtained from a subcomplex $X'\subset X$ by attaching a single representation cell $e_\beta\simeq e^{p,q}$ whose bidegree is lexicographically after that of the cells of $X'$.
 Suppose also that the forgetful cochain complex $C^\bullet(\psi(X))$ corresponding to this construction has only zero differentials.
 If, for every cell $e_\alpha\simeq e^{p',q'}$ used in building $X'$, either \begin{enumerate} \item[$(i)$] $\alpha\not\le \beta$ \qquad or \item[$(ii)$] $p'-q'\le p-q$ \end{enumerate} then the cofiber sequence $X'\inj X\to \S pq$ gives a split short exact sequence in cohomology, i.e.

 $\ $\\ \end{thm}